DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/createtestcafe.md

     });
 ```

-Establish HTTPS connection with TestCafe server.
+Establish HTTPS connection with the TestCafe server.
 The [openssl-self-signed-certificate](https://www.npmjs.com/package/openssl-self-signed-certificate) module is used to generate a self-signed certificate for development use.

 ```js
 'use strict';